TahaInc/heartwave/docs/UseCases.md

 Main Success Scenario

-1. User presses the power button.
+1. The user presses the power button.
-2. The device turn on.
+2. The device turns on.
+3. The device unlocks the interface.
+4. The device displays the main menu.

 Postcondition

-* The device has been turned on and is waiting on the main menu page.
+* The device has been turned on.
+* The device is waiting on the main menu page.
+* The device interface is usable.

 Extensions